PureWriter/ToastCompat/README.md

 ### How

 So I created this library, and replace the base Context to a `SafeToastContext`, it will hook the `WindowManagerWrapper.addView(view, params)` method and fix the exception.
-Great, the problem be solved!
 It is almost the only solution.

 License